wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 ## Reflection

-A step has no input ports may nonetheless have inputs or dependencies.
-It can still load documents and data from outside the pipeline.
+A step with no input ports may nonetheless have inputs or dependencies, loading documents and data from outside the pipeline.
 This is a design feature of the language, and not in itself wrong or ill-advised.

-Similarly a useful steps may also have no output ports, or a port showing only something to for an operator to confirm operations at runtime, on a console or in a traceback.
+Similarly a useful step may also have no output ports, or a port showing only tracebacks to a user to confirm operations at runtime (for example, on a terminal).
+Nonetheless it can build web sites, write results of data conversions to online or offline data stores, etc. - and we call these "side effects" even when they are the point of the exercise.

-Nevetheless steps and pipelines may build web sites, write results of data conversions to disk, etc. - we call these "side effects" even when these are the point of the exercise.
+Then too, the entire reason to have ports is to pass data into and through the pipelines that declare them -- information sets that must start and end somewhere.

-This two-sided power - that it is both a declarative and functional language whose operations are entirely abstract, and also an information processing engine that reads and writes data, is key to what makes XProc useful.
+This two-sided power - that it is both a declarative and functional language whose operations are largely *abstracted*, and also an information processing engine that reads and writes data, is key to what makes XProc useful.

-Think of it as nested black boxes, with illumination that can be turned on.
+Think of it as nested black boxes, except with labeled hatches, and unlocked, with spot lighting and schematics available.

-We put it to work reading and transforming data - in specified, testable ways - but we think of it in abstract terms that enable most of the chores, especially related to memory and resource management, to be delegated to the processing engine to take care of.
+We put XProc to work reading and transforming data - in specified, testable ways - but we think of it in abstract terms that enable most of the chores (especially those related to memory and resource management) to be delegated to the processing engine to take care of.

 ---